karlpokus/broker/README.md

 - [ ] try reading [1]byte to check connection before write - requires a io.ReadWriter
 - [x] store refs to subscribed queues to make the blocking op to remove subscriber faster
 - [x] add ping
+- [x] detach server component from broker
+- [ ] new broker interface: a client, io.Reader and io.Writer

 # license
 MIT